Azad77/backup_hashnode/clcg1pq2w000808l2evznbp8n.md

 if __name__ == "__main__":
         app.run(debug=True)
 ```

+In conclusion, this step-by-step guide provides a simple and easy-to-follow process for creating a "Hello, World!" app in Flask.
+By following the instructions, users can quickly set up their development environment, write a Python script to define their app, and run their app locally.
+Flask's powerful features make it an excellent framework for building more complex web applications in the future.

 \* If you like the content, please [SUBSCRIBE](https://www.youtube.com/channel/UCpbWlHEqBSnJb6i4UemXQpA?sub_confirmation=1) to my channel for the future content